infonl/dimpact-zaakafhandelcomponent/docs/development/updatingDependencies.md

 This is normally done by GitHub Dependabot using the Dependabot workflows in the project.
 This includes updating of backend (Java), frontend (TypeScript) as well as GitHub Action and Docker dependencies.

+## Updating docker-compose images

+This is done by Renovate and its configuration file renovate.json.
+The version restrictions are following PodiumD 2.0 development.

 ## Updating (OpenAPI) API specifications used by ZAC

 ZAC integrates with various components and external services using APIs.